Best Forced Reset Triggers & Super Safeties 2026: Buyer's Guide

 | Buffer Requirement | H2 min (H3 for <16") | Standard | Standard | Standard |

-The Partisan Disruptor is the best-selling FRT trigger for good reason.
-At $299, it delivers reliable forced reset functionality with true drop-in installation and proven reliability through 6,000+ rounds of documented testing.
-Read our full Partisan Disruptor review for detailed performance data.
+Brand update (May 1, 2026): Partisan Triggers officially rebranded as The Triggered Company.
+Same manufacturing, ownership, and warranties carry over, the only thing changing is the name on the box.
+The Disruptor itself is unchanged and remains the best-selling FRT trigger for good reason.
+At $299.99 MAP it delivers reliable forced reset functionality with true drop-in installation and proven reliability through 6,000+ rounds of documented testing.
+Read our full Disruptor review for detailed performance data.

 Watch Out For: The semi-auto trigger feel is a trade-off at this price.
-The oversized, non-ambidextrous safety selector is less positive than milspec.
 Only a 1-year warranty.
 Compatibility issues reported with SIG MCX (light primer strikes) and PSA AR-V 9mm PCC (ejection issues).
 M16-cut lowers may require staking an internal screw.
 Requires H2 buffer minimum with H3 recommended for barrels under 16 inches.

 Partisan Triggers Disruptor FRT